Opiate Detox West Palm Beach The Bridge Device

 What is the Opiate Detox Bridge Device NSS-2?

-The Bridge device is a state of the art medical device bringing much-needed innovation to addiction treatment medicine.
-The severe withdrawal of opiates causes individuals physical pain, sweating, internal gastrointestinal pain, vomiting, anxiety, joint pain and muscle pain to name a few.
+The Bridge device is a state of the art bringing much-needed innovation to addiction treatment medicine.
+The severe withdrawal of opiates causes individuals physical pain, sweating, internal gastrointestinal pain, vomiting, anxiety, joint pain, and muscle pain to name a few.
 Many fear opiate detox and Suboxone detox stopping them from entering long-term recovery.

 The American Society of Addiction Medicine (ASAM) President of the Midwest Chapter and board- certified addictionologist Arturo C. Taca Jr. is one of the innovative pioneers for the bridge device.
 The device was FDA approved for chiropractic care in 2014 and now the NSS-2 Bridge device has been approved by the Food and Drug Administration for opiate withdraw.
 The pilot study in the American Journal of Drug and Alcohol Abuse used drug and alcohol addiction outpatient treatment centers between June 2015 and July 2016.
 This study conclusively showed that we can treat opiate withdraw without pharmacology.

 The study used eight intensive out-patient addiction treatment centers from 5 states.
 Each of the participating centers provided qualified physicians, stabilization teams, case managers, and counselors.
 Each individual participant received their own evaluation on their opiate use.
-These out-patient addiction treatment centers provided data from individuals with a mean drug use of 70 months and 24 months of active opiate drug use.
+These out-patient addiction treatment centers provided data from individuals with the mean drug use of 70 months and 24 months of active opiate drug use.

 This is not new technology, it has been around for decades.
 It has endless applications with more coming.
 In addition to opiate detox, this technology branches off into many areas and is currently FDA approved for back and knee pain, and major depressive disorders.

 Opiate Detox West Palm Beach, Florida Detox Options

-Drug rehabs West Palm Beach, Florida Suboxone Doctors, Suboxone clinics. addiction physicians, drug and alcohol addiction treatment centers and opiate detox centers have limited options in treating opiate addiction including naltrexone, buprenorphine, and methadone.
-These options include;
+Drug rehabs West Palm Beach, Florida Suboxone Doctors, Suboxone clinics. addiction physicians, drug rehabs and opiate detox centers have limited options in treating opiate addiction.
+Some of these are naltrexone, buprenorphine, and methadone.
+The heroin epidemic is taking over 150 lives a day and the current treatments have side effects.
+Here is a list of the current opiate addiction treatment options;

 - Buprenorphine includes Suboxone, Zubsolv, and Bunavail, and the newest being Probuphine a sub-dermal implant.